kingsleywang2013/goods/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is a code challenge

-* Configuration
+### Configuration

-* Database creation

-* Database initialization
+* Needs install `docker` and `docker-compose` in your machine

+### How to run app
+* Clone repo in your local
+* run command `docker-compose up`

-* How to run the test suite
+### How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* `docker-compose run --rm app bash`
+* `bundle exec rspec spec`

+### Improvements
+* Could add gem `kaminari` to enable pagination
+* Could add gem `sidekiq` and database `redis` to enable import job to run at backend job
+* Could use any Frontend framework like Vue/React to make listing goods as a component
+* Could seperate import process into two steps.
+First step is validator and gave the validate report.
+Second step is dose import
+* Could use `Ajax` to enable filter instead of reloading page